Coming Soon— Sign up below to get notified when registration opens.

 Sarah Seraj, PhD

 Sarah Seraj, PhD is co-founder and CTO at A Better Force, where she conducts workshops and consults with companies on improving workplace culture and systemic inequities by using the latest findings from the social sciences.
 In her data consultancy work, she uses computational language tools to answer social psychological questions and develop best practices for companies.
 As a woman of color and an immigrant, one of the main goals of her work is to have more inclusive spaces for women, BIPOC, and other underrepresented groups.
 Sarah got her PhD in Psychology from UT Austin in 2021.
-She serves on the board of the Austin Asian Community Health Initiative.
-Her company A Better Force won the 2025 FAVE Award for young professional-led businesses by the Austin Young Chamber and the Emerging Business of the Year in 2024 by the Greater Austin Asian Chamber of Commerce.

-Saamiya Seraj, PhD.
+Saamiya Seraj, PhD

-Saamiya Seraj, PhD.
+Saamiya Seraj, PhD

 Co-instructor